- Purchase the complete Expat Arrivals Ghana Guide (PDF)

 Professional and academic titles are valued in Ghana, so if a business contact has credentials, expats are advised to address them accordingly.
 Expats should wait to be invited to refer to their colleagues using their first names before doing so.
 While older people generally prefer to be addressed formally, the younger generations speak to one another more casually.

-The concept of timekeeping in Ghana is far more flexible than it is in Western business culture and punctuality isn't overly important.
-Expats should leave a time buffer between meetings to accommodate for earlier meetings that start late or run over time.
+The concept of timekeeping in Ghana is far more flexible than it is in western business culture and punctuality isn't overly important.
+Expats should leave a time buffer between meetings to accommodate for earlier meetings that start or run late.

 Networking and small talk